RenderKit/ospray/README.md

 ### Interactive Viewer

 Rank 0 will open an interactive window with GLFW and display the rendered image.
-When the application state needs to update (e.g. camera or transfer function changes), this information is broadcasted out to the other nodes to update their scene data.
+When the application state needs to update (e.g., camera or transfer function changes), this information is broadcasted out to the other nodes to update their scene data.